ALL

 If you find carpenter ants in your home, it could mean that you have a moisture problem or the ants are eating away at the wood your house is made of.
 If you see sawdust-like shavings and a lot of carpenter ants with wings inside your home, it usually means you have a nest inside your home.

-How do I control them at home?
+How do I control carpenter ants at home?

-Do the following to control carpenter ants in your home:
+To control carpenter ants in your home:

 When should I hire a professional?